In a nutshell

 - Mark Kleiman on February 13, 2015

 This area is also a personal interest of Cari Tuna and Dustin Moskovitz, co-founders of the foundation Good Ventures, who have made several personal gifts to support cannabis legalization efforts.
-The Open Philanthropy Project is a collaboration between Good Ventures and GiveWell (read more).
+Cari and Dustin are members of the Open Philanthropy Project Board of Managers.

 The Open Philanthropy Project has made grants to support the following: